ElPopo18/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-A rock paper scissors game on JavaScript that workd entirely on the console, for The Odin Project
+A rock paper scissors game on JavaScript that works entirely on the console, for The Odin Project